mitranim/jol/readme.md

 "**J**S C**ol**lection C**l**asses".
 Tiny extensions on JS built-in classes such as `Object`, `Array`, `Set`, `Map`, with nice features such as:

 * Easy-to-use typed collections such as `Arr<Cls>` or `Set<Cls>` with automatic idempotent element instantiation.
-* `EqDict`: dictionary with support for structured keys, like `{key: 'val'}`.
+* `EqDict`: dictionary with support for structured keys, like `["composite", "key"]`.
 Compares keys by value, not by reference.
 * Consistent constructor signatures: everything is `new Cls(val)`, like ES6 `Map` and `Set`.

 Tiny, dependency-free, single file, native JS module.